Big Lurch

-Antron Singleton (born September 15, 1976), better known by his stage name Big Lurch, is a convicted murderer, cannibal and former rapper.
+Antron Singleton Sr. (born September 15, 1976), better known by his stage name Big Lurch, is an American rapper, poet and convicted murderer.
 He is serving a life sentence for murdering 21-year-old roommate Tynisha Ysais and eating parts of her body in April 2002.
 He was a member of the group Cosmic Slop Shop.

 Biography

-Born in Dallas, Texas, Singleton grew up nearby in East Dallas, Texas.
+Born on September 15, 1976, Singleton grew up in Dallas, Texas.
+He began writing poetry at age seven.
+Singleton started his rap career as a member of the hip hop group Cosmic Slop Shop.
+The group fell apart in 1999, after releasing their album Da Family (1998), and Singleton pursued a solo career which was cut short in 2002, when he murdered his roommate Tynisha Ysais.
+He has been in prison for the crime, without the possibility of parole, since November 7, 2003.
+His only solo album, It's All Bad, was released in 2004.

 Murder and lawsuit

 On April 10, 2002, 25-year-old Singleton murdered his 21-year-old roommate Tynisha Ysais in the apartment he shared with her and her boyfriend in Los Angeles, California.

 The victim was found in her apartment at night by a friend.
 Her chest had been torn open and a three-inch blade was found broken off in her scapula.
 Teeth marks were found on her face and on her lungs, which had been torn from her chest.
 The friend testified that Singleton was naked and covered in blood, standing on the street and staring at the sky.
 A medical examination performed shortly after his capture found human flesh in his stomach that was not his own.
 The victim's boyfriend said he and the aspiring rapper used PCP the day before the murder took place.